Photo by tashka2000 -- Getty Images

 Homemade walnut oil

-If you prefer to make your own walnut oil, it will take a few more steps but is definitely achievable.
+If you prefer to make your own walnut oil, it will take a few more steps but it is definitely achievable.

 - 6 lbs. of English walnuts